vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 .. cfgcmd:: set protocols bgp <asn> parameters log-neighbor-changes

-   Tis command enable logging neighbor up/down changes and reset reason.
+   This command enable logging neighbor up/down changes and reset reason.

 .. cfgcmd:: set protocols bgp <asn> parameters no-client-to-client-reflection

-   Tis command disables route reflection between route reflector clients.
+   This command disables route reflection between route reflector clients.
    By default, the clients of a route reflector are not required to be fully meshed and the routes from a client are reflected to other clients.
    However, if the clients are fully meshed, route reflection is not required.